 In this appendix, we derive equation (13) and several related results on firm behavior in the private market.
-Throughout, we assume a downward-sloping private product demand curve ( $\epsilon > 0$ ) and increasing composite returns to labor ( $\rho > 1$ ), consistent with the empirical evidence.
+Throughout, we assume a downward-sloping private product demand curve ( $\epsilon > 0$ ) and increasing composite returns to labor ( $\rho > 1$ ), consistent where we substituted equations (9) and (41) into equation (8) for the case with d = 0.
+The profit-maximizing first-order condition is,